-14 teachers met in a beautifully autumnal Stirling University campus at the end of October to explore teacher health and wellbeing, in the face of growing workload pressures and changing needs of the classroom.
+14 teachers met in a beautifully autumnal Stirling University campus to explore teacher health and wellbeing, in the face of growing workload pressures and changing needs of the classroom.

 Health and wellbeing of teachers is as pervasive a topic of conversation as the mental health needs of young people throughout EIS Professional Learning courses and events.
 In recognition, this was the first of four training days offered free to EIS members from October 19 – January 20, supported by the SUL Learning Fund.